Jonathan2251/lbd/_sources/otherinst.rst.txt

     <result> = ashr i32 1, 32  ; undefined

-The semantic of C operator **>>** for negative operand is dependent on implementation.
+The behavior of the C **>>** operator for negative operands is
+implementation-dependent.
-Most compilers translate it into “shift with sign extension fill”, and Mips **sra** is this instruction.
+Most compilers translate it as a "shift with sign extension fill,"
-Following is the Micosoft web site's explanation,
+which is equivalent to the MIPS **sra** instruction.
+The Microsoft website provides the following explanation:

 .. note:: **>>**, Microsoft Specific